X-Diffusion: Training Diffusion Policies on Cross-Embodiment Human Demonstrations: Approach

 \section{Approach}

 Naive co-training on human and robot demonstrations can degrade performance when execution styles are mismatched.
-We present \methodname, a framework to maximally utilize cross-embodiment data for diffusion policy learning without degrading performance.
-At its core, \methodname\ trains a classifier to distinguish between noised human and robot actions.
+In this section, we present \methodname, a cross-embodiment learning framework based on Ambient Diffusion~\cite{daras2023ambient} to maximally utilize cross-embodiment data for Diffusion Policy learning without degrading performance. \methodname\ first trains a classifier to distinguish between noised human and robot actions.
 Noised human actions are integrated into policy training only when the classifier is confused about its embodiment.
-This approach allows us to utilize large datasets of cross-embodiment demonstrations without learning to execute physically infeasible robot actions.
+This approach allows us to utilize large datasets of cross-embodiment demonstrations without learning dynamically infeasible robot actions.